gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 see that there is a user-defined looping preset and a default video preset.
 For more information on creating / using custom presets, see the [GoPro Community Article](https://community.gopro.com/s/article/GoPro-Webcam?language=en_US).
-A future lab may be created to demonstrate parsing this JSON directly into a protobuf-compiled object.
+A future tutorial may be created to demonstrate parsing this JSON directly into a protobuf-compiled object.

 {% note %}
 The settings shown above are parsed the same as they were in the Get State command above